iamatulsingh/iamatulsingh.github.io/_posts/2024-05-21-owasp-uncrackable-level1.md

 ![Final Result](/assets/images/result_uncrackable_level1.gif)

-And there we have it, the decrypted string: `I want to believe`.
+And there we have it, the final string: `I want to believe`.

 Thanks for following along!
 Cheers 🍺